8 Proven Strategies to Eliminate Billing Mistakes

 3. Eliminate Duplicate Billing

 Duplicate billing happens when a healthcare provider files a claim multiple times for the same service or procedure rendered to a patient.
-Approximately 30% of errors in medical billing are due to duplicate billing.

 Duplicate billing can arise due to miscommunication between departments or staff members, overlapping roles and responsibilities resulting in repeated entries, or inadequate integration between electronic health records (EHR) and billing systems.
 Beyond leading to claim denials, duplicate billing can result in penalties, damage the provider’s reputation, and strain the provider-payer relationship.